 Positioning Peterborough as a “leader and cutting edge community”

-Cleantech Commons will build on this outstanding legacy – and will help position Peterborough as a “leader and cutting edge community” when it comes to building “a more sustainable and green future“, says Mayor Diane Therrien.
+Cleantech Commons will build on Trent’s outstanding legacy – and will help position Peterborough as a “leader and cutting edge community” when it comes to building “a more sustainable and green future“, says Mayor Diane Therrien.
 (See: Cleantech Commons positions Peterborough as “a leader and cutting edge community”.)

 This will include: